 The Law Commission of India, 201st report

 In order to enable bystanders to come forward and help injured persons, a supportive legal and ethical environment is needed.
-In the absence of an efficient emergency medical services (EMS) system in India, bystanders can play a crucial role in ensuring that a road accident victim gets immediate help within the ‘golden hour’ period.
+In the absence of an efficient emergency medical services (EMS) system in India, bystanders can play a crucial role in ensuring that a road crash victim gets immediate help within the ‘golden hour’ period.

 How are we solving it?

 In its landmark judgment on March 30, 2016, in the matter SaveLIFE Foundation v.
 Union of India, the Hon’ble Supreme Court incorporated the guidelines for the protection of Good Samaritans and Standard Operating Procedures for their examination by police and during trial, and invoked its inherent jurisdiction to make them binding on all States and Union Territories.
-With these landmark guidelines now having the “force of law” conferred by the apex court, no bystander can be harassed if he/she brings a victim of a road accident to the nearest hospital.
+With these landmark guidelines now having the “force of law” conferred by the apex court, no bystander can be harassed if he/she brings a victim of a road crash to the nearest hospital.